enspiral/handbook/index/comms.md

 ## Comms

 **UPDATE 2019-11-06** \| This Working Group is active, but this page is TBC.
-While the lead, Joriam, is certain, membership is understood to be unclear, with Nat and Alina currently active.

 Lead: Joriam Philipe

-Members: Natalie Sisson, Alina Manko
+Members: Susan Basterfield, Alina Manko

+Advisors: (Nat Sisson?)

 On slack: \#wg-comms